swcarpentry-ja/carpentries-coc/topic_folders/instructor_training/email_templates_admin.md

 our capacity needs, we may not be able to accommodate changes in registration unless we are notified at least one week in advance of the event.

+ Note that in order to provide the best experience for our trainees, in rare instances events may be canceled due to low enrollment.
+If this happens, your trainees will be notified two weeks before the event and will have the opportunity to sign up for a future event.

 For more information about our Instructor Training program, including details about our curriculum, certification process, and logistical details of the training event itself, please visit our Information